-OLAF FUB SEZ: According to our 37th president, Richard M. Nixon, born on this date in 1913, “A man is not finished when he’s defeated.
-He’s finished when he quits.”
+OLAF FUB SEZ: According to President Richard M. Nixon, born on this date in 1913, “The presidency has many problems, but boredom is the least of them.”

 • • •

 SIGHTS AND SOUNDS – Indonesian culture and music will be highlighted in a program from 6:30 to 9:30 p.m.
 Saturday in the Buffalo Museum of Science, 1020 Humboldt Parkway.

 A gamelan orchestra, Buffalo Gamelan Sari Raras Irama, formerly the Buffalo Gamelan Club, will perform traditional music from Java on the second floor in Hamlin Hall in front of Seymour the Mastodon.
 With them will be Javanese gamelan virtuoso Darsono Hadiraharjo, who accompanied traditional Javanese shadow puppet performances last summer at Artpark and Kleinhans Music Hall.

 There also will be a pop-up exhibition of Indonesian artifacts from the museum’s anthropology collection which have not been on display since 1977.
 Tickets are $25, $22 for students, seniors and military, $10 for children 2 to 17.
 Tickets are available online at sciencebuff.org.